Rephonic

 View all the reviews in one place instead of visiting each platform individually and use this information to decide if a show is worth pitching or not.

-Rephonic provides full transcripts for episodes of Verdicts and Voices.
+Rephonic provides full transcripts for episodes of Verdicts & Voices.
 Search within each transcript for your keywords, whether they be topics, brands or people, and figure out if it's worth pitching as a guest or sponsor.
 You can even set-up alerts to get notified when your keywords are mentioned.

-Recent guests on Verdicts and Voices include:
+Recent guests on Verdicts & Voices include:

-3. Constance Backhouse
+4. Constance Backhouse

 To view more recent guests and their details, simply upgrade your Rephonic account.
 You'll also get access to a typical guest profile to help you decide if the show is worth pitching.